The rise of private labels in supermarkets… but the marmalade will return!

 As Sainsbury’s was aggressively expanding its private label offering, its competitors were moving at a slower pace.
 So customers went to those shops where choice still existed and, Morris says, Sainsbury’s sales dropped and so they had to wind it back.

 While Sainsbury’s ventured into an aggressive private label expansion alone, Coles and Woolworths continue their much safer game of follow the leader – each time one launches a new pricing strategy, the other follows.
 IBISWorld says that “the battle of the private labels is expected to intensify”.
+Customers will have noticed this change too.
+It would be interesting to know the opinions of customers on the matter using a questionnaire or survey to further understand the importance of private label expansion.

 But Australian consumers aren’t powerless, because the war for shelf space is really just a battle for your shopping dollars.
 Morris says it’s a simple case of money talks.
 “Say you go shopping one day and your favourite brand of marmalade is gone.
 If you complain and then go to other stores, the marmalade will return.“…

-Is the quality of cheaper home brand products consistent with those produced by big-name brands?
+With the private labels heavily dependent on social media – to be specific Instagram followers, Facebook likes and shares to spread the word about their brand, it is likely that many customers would be attracted to the same and opt for it.
+But the main question remains – is the quality of cheaper home brand products consistent with those produced by big-name brands?
 In our previous large-scale private label versus leading brand taste and nutrition tests (see CHOICE, September and October 2010, or log on to choice.com.au/privatebrand), the results were mixed.

 Morris believes home brand quality has been sketchy in the past.
 “Australia went through a period of bastardised products.
 When a brand owner is selling quality they have to draw a line in the sand and say they can’t make it any cheaper than that.
 When you make private label, the retailer can tell the manufacturer to make it cheaper, and they will.”
 Read the whole article here…